-The Industrial Engineering Department isaccredited by the Engineering Accreditation Commission of ABET, http://www.abet.org
+The Industrial Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 The mission of the Industrial Engineering (IE) Program at WPI is to prepare undergraduate students for professional engineering practice, providing the foundation for careers of leadership in challenging global and technological environments.
 We strive to accomplish this through: